ing-bank/threshold-signatures/README.md

 This README file focuses on sharing detailed technical information about the library.
 Check our whitepaper [5] for theoretical backgrounds.

+The library has been reviewed by Kudelski Security company, see [The security risk assessment report](/docs/report_ing_tss_1.0.pdf).

 ## Motivation

 Elliptic curve digital signature algorithm (ECDSA) is used extensively for crypto-currencies such as Bitcoin and  Ethereum to sign transactions.